sopan786/Drowsiness-and-yawn-detector/README.md

 # Drowsiness-and-yawn-detector
-Model develop using opencv that detects drwosiness and yawning by the help of EAR(eye aspect ratio) and MAR(mouth aspect ratio)
+Drowsiness and yawning Model developed using opencv and dlib It detects drwosiness and yawning using EAR(eye aspect ratio) and MAR(mouth aspect ratio)